 - Address: Broadway at, W 47th St, New York, NY 10036

-When visiting Times Square the star attraction are of the surrounding LED and neon lights.
+When visiting Times Square the star attraction is of the surrounding LED and neon lights.
 The sheer amount of billboards will take your breath away.
 In nearly every direction there are LED billboards glowing above the square.
-You can watch the live web cam from Times Square even when you are not in the city!
+You can watch the live webcam from Times Square even when you are not in the city!
 Check it out here.

 Famous billboards of Times Square

 One of the best things to do in any city is to head up to a rooftop bar to take in the views and Times Square is no exception.
-Haven at the Sanctuary Hotel is a favourite located on the 9th floor and St. Cloud Rooftop at Knickerbocker Hotel is a great place to have a glass of bubbly while taking in the views.
-And the Magic Hour Rooftop bar at the Moxy NYC Times Square is the place to pop in for happy hour.
+Haven at the Sanctuary Hotel is a favorite located on the 9th floor and St. Cloud Rooftop at Knickerbocker Hotel is a great place to have a glass of bubbly while taking in the views.
+And the Magic Hour Rooftop bar at the Moxy NYC Times Square is the place to pop in for a happy hour.
+Read more: 30 Best New York Views – Where to See the Manhattan Skyline

 New York is one of the best places to people watch.
 Plenty of characters hang out in Times Square from all around the world.
 There are long benches and installations that offer plenty of places to sit down and relax in Times Square.
 The red tables and chairs are a good place to sit back and have a snack from one of the food carts or take in the street performers of Times Square.